kevinah95/poc-release-please-commitlint/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss potential improvements or features for this proof of concept repository and how Release Please and Commitlint can work together.

+## Final Thoughts

+This repository serves as a starting point for developers interested in automating their release processes using Release Please and Commitlint.
+Your feedback and contributions are highly appreciated!